 - TESI-C: Traumatic Events Screening Inventory for Children

-Keeping your assessments electronic saves you time and paper, allowing you to spend your sessions connecting with patients and providing quality treatment.
-Behavioral and mental healthcare is already complex.
+Electronically storing your assessments saves you time and paper, allowing you to spend your sessions connecting with patients and providing quality treatment.
+Behavioral and mental health are already complex.
 Incorporating your screening and assessments into your EHR saves you from the hassle of paperwork and enables you to address your patients with the standard of care they deserve.

 Does Your EHR Support Your Needs?